bluesky/tiled/docs/source/tutorials/search.md

 # Search

-In this tutorial we will find a dataset in a Catalog by performing a search over the entries' metadata.
+In this tutorial we will find a dataset in a Tree by performing a search over the entries' metadata.

-To follow along, start the Tiled server with the demo Catalog from a Terminal.
+To follow along, start the Tiled server with the demo Tree from a Terminal.

 ```
 tiled serve pyobject --public tiled.examples.generated:demo